 Beyond NCID’s own research projects, our research agenda includes the engagement of a thriving community of intergenerational diversity scholars and support their research and scholarship.
 We do this through the administration of the Diversity Scholars Network and by providing resources and opportunities for diversity scholars at the U-M and across the nation.
 Through this approach, we acknowledge the experts in various fields and topics and support their work as exemplar models for individuals and institutions working towards creating a more equitable society.

 A core component of our research agenda is to ensure knowledge is effectively disseminated to inform and address a given issue.
 All NCID research projects include a dissemination strategy.
 In addition to disseminating our own findings, the NCID engages with scholars to promote their work and provides support in developing dissemination strategies.
-Furthermore, we develop trainings and resources for scholars to gain the skills and capacities to disseminate their work broadly.
+Furthermore, we develop trainings and resources for scholars to gain the skills and capacities to disseminate their work broadly and inform a public for whom it matters.

 Research about diversity, equity and inclusion is often at the margins.
 The NCID has launched a social media campaign that highlights the work of diversity scholars and supports a growing community of scholars and the advancement of their work.
 Through this campaign, we hope to: